joblet

 rnx volume create results --size=10GB

-rnx run --volume=results python3 analysis.py
+rnx job run --volume=results python3 analysis.py

 # Retrieve results

-rnx run --volume=results cat /volumes/results/report.pdf > report.pdf
+rnx job run --volume=results cat /volumes/results/report.pdf > report.pdf

 Advanced Features